 Some employers who decide to offer coverage choose to pay the full premium, while others require employees to pay a portion.
 When considering what portion of the premium to pay, employers should be aware that the Affordable Care Act offers small businesses tax credits to help offset the cost of insurance.

-The small business healthcare tax credits have been available since the 2010 tax year.
-To qualify for a tax credit of up to 35% now and 50% in 2014, small business owners must pay at least half of employees’ healthcare premiums and have fewer than 25 full-time-equivalent employees who earn an average of $50,000 or less per year.
+The small business healthcare tax credits have been available since the 2010 tax year, with significant changes implemented in 2014.
+To qualify for a tax credit of up to 50% of premium expenses for any two years, small business owners must pay at least half of employees’ healthcare premiums and have fewer than 25 full-time-equivalent employees who earn an average of $50,000 or less per year.

 Talk with a broker or agent to find out about all your options on premium costs.